Violence is often deeply misunderstood. Here’s how to strip it to its parts, and use what is to solve the toughest problems.

 Violence needs no introduction: it is a constant component of our lives.
 From rape and murder to the movies and music we watch, we don’t go a day without seeing some sign of violence’s signature on our society.
 What often gets overlooked is a subtle, but critical aspect of violence:

 In “Spheres of Violence”, we will dissect this reality and turn a critical eye towards the architecture of violence.
 Specifically, we want to bring awareness to how individual experiences with violence shapes perception and how those perceptions shape the way we expect violence to unfold.
 Once we do this, we can establish an understanding: Violence is stochastic and beyond the basics, it’s very hard to guess at how it will unravel.
-If we have a firm understanding of the Spheres of Violence, we can quickly adapt to the situation, whether it’s a terrorist bombing at a concert hall or an attempted rape.
+If we have a firm understanding of the Spheres of Violence, we can quickly adapt to the situation, whether it’s a terrorist bombing at a concert hall, an attempted rape, or a dog bite.

 First, let’s discuss the “how and why” of violence.

-In discussing how violence unfolds, it’s critically important that we don’t project our expectations others.
+In discussing how violence unfolds, it’s critically important that we don’t project our expectations others, but don’t expect they’re some different species, either.

 If you get jumped, don’t expect the person who’s jumping you to think like you do.
 One of the first things we learn in viewing the world is projecting our values and expectations on to others.
 Think back to elementary: What was the golden rule?